 Therapeutic touch has been shown to have an enormous impact on wellness.
 Massage promotes healing, relaxation and rejuvenation by targeting certain areas of the body and applying different forms or types of touch and pressure, called massage techniques, which include effleurage, petrissage, rocking and trigger point therapy.

 While massages can vary widely, the therapist delivers a customized therapeutic massage to best meet the client’s needs.
-By listening to what you need, the massage therapist are able to blend techniques to deliver a truly customized massage experience that is guaranteed to meet or exceed your expectations.
+By listening to what you need, the massage therapist are able to blend techniques to deliver a truly customized massage experience that I do my very best to meet or exceed your expectations.

 Swedish Massage- The Swedish modality has one main focus: relaxation.
 However, through soft, long strokes and touches of effleurage, petrissage, friction and tapotement, Swedish is also therapeutically beneficial by relieving muscle tension, increasing blood flow to critical areas and breaking down scar tissue.

 Deep Tissue- Traditionally designed to apply pressure to layers of muscle, tendons and other tissues deep under the skin, deep tissue massage can be very effective in relieving problem areas and is highly therapeutic.
 Deep tissue massage is generally a modality to consider for athletes as well as the eight-to-five desk job.
 Muscles easily become tense and deep tissue massage can relieve some chronic patterns of pain and tension, specifically in the back, shoulder and neck areas.